8 Croatian islands everyone should visit this summer

 The Elafiti Islands are a group of six small islands off the coast of Dubrovnik.
 If you’re spending your summer in the medieval Old Town and wondering what to do and see in Dubrovnik – why not spend a few days exploring Elafiti?
 You can get there by taking the short ferry ride or on a private yacht on the Croatia Sailing Adventure: Dubrovnik to Split (this trip also runs in the reverse direction).

-The three main islands are: Kolocep, known as the ‘green island’ due to its 100-year-old pine groves, citrus trees and olive groves; Lopud, known for its spectacular parks and beaches; and Sipan, the largest of the islands, known for its long history of legends.
+The three main islands are: Kolocep, known as the ‘green island’ due to its 100-year-old pine groves, citrus trees and olive groves; Lopud, famed for its spectacular parks and beaches; and Sipan, the largest of the islands, with a long history of legends.

-5. Best Croatian island for a daytrip from Dubrovnik: Lokrum
+The best Croatian island for a daytrip from Dubrovnik:

 Lots of boats in Dubrovnik's Old Town harbour on water, surrounded by city walls

-6. Best Croatian island for a private getaway: Lastovo
+The best Croatian island for a private getaway:

 Pathway leading into the hills at sunset, the ocean on one side and a lighthouse in the distance

 Like Mljet, over 70 per cent of Lastovo is forested, making it the perfect place to stretch your legs and calm your mind.
-If you’re looking for a quiet slice of paradise to walk among nature and watch the sun set with a glass of local wine, take the ferry or a five-hour catamaran ride to paradise.
+If you’re looking for a quiet slice of paradise to walk among nature and watch the sun set with a glass of local wine, take the ferry or a five-hour catamaran ride from Split via Hvar to paradise.

-7. Best Croatian island for avoiding the (other) tourists: Vis
+The best Croatian island for avoiding the (other) tourists:

 Two travellers walking along harbour with water, town and boats in background

 Even to the locals, Vis is a mysterious place.
 It’s one of the furthest islands from the Croatian mainland and has spent much of its recent history serving as a Yugoslav military base.
-Foreigners couldn’t even visit it until 1989!
+In fact, foreigners couldn’t even visit it until 1989.
 This isolation has worked in the island’s favour because Vis escaped much modern development in the latter half of the 20th century (even the locals moved back to the mainland).

-Now an unspoiled paradise, Vis is full of boutique vineyards (this is the home of the famed vugava white wine), crystal clear waters and two gorgeous little towns, Vis Town and Komiza.
+Now an unspoiled paradise, Vis is full of boutique vineyards (home of the famed vugava white wine), pellucid waters and two gorgeous little towns, Vis Town and Komiza.
 Learn about this little island’s history and maybe tour a local winery on the Croatia Sailing Adventure: Split to Dubrovnik trip.

 Green waters in the harbour with boats, palm fringed walkway giving way to orange town

-Sunny Brac is the largest and longest island in central Dalmatia.
-It’s more popular for a longer Croatian getaway and known for one of the most gorgeous beaches in the Adriatic – Zlatni Rat, in the town of Bol.
+Sunny Brac is the largest (and longest) island in central Dalmatia.
+It’s popular for a longer Croatian getaway and known for one of the most gorgeous beaches in the Adriatic: guidebook-gracing, teardrop-shaped Zlatni Rat in the town of Bol.

 If you’re travelling on one of Intrepid’s small Croatia cruises, you’ll also visit the Olive Oil Museum to explore the history of this cooking staple.
-You can taste local olive oil (and grab some for the way home), along with some other delicious local produce grown on the island.
+You can taste local olive oil (and grab some for home), along with some other local produce grown on the island.

 You might also like